 image of senior woman taking deep breath

-Good things happen as soon as you quit.
-You’ll breathe easier, save money, smell better, sleep better, and have more energy.
+Good things happen as soon as you stop.
+You’ll breathe easier, save money, smell better, sleep better, and have more energy for activities that ease stress and bring you joy.
 If you’re pregnant, your baby will be healthier.
 You’ll also be protecting your health and protecting your family and friends from secondhand smoke.

 Back to top